Take Nothing for Granted

 I haven't delivered on the promise made at the end of my last.
 I did try to start a memoir of life in the commune, but various technical problems presented themselves.
 I had difficulty with names.
 I couldn’t remember some; I didn’t want to use some because the emotion was too strong and telling felt… Continue reading Not doing and not writing

-Rediscovered from a copy of perpetual-lab.blogspot.com, now defunct Privacy, July 25th 2007 The essence of a blog, or so I’ve thought till now, is to speak openly to the entire world.
+Rediscovered from perpetual-lab.blogspot.com, now defunct, published July 25th 2007 The essence of a blog, or so I’ve thought till now, is to speak openly to the entire world.
 Just as in a book, except that using book technology someone pays to enter the world within the covers.
-So why have I suddenly… Continue reading Privacy, Fearlessness
+So why have I suddenly become “scared of… Continue reading Privacy—and Fearlessness

 The Madman’s Idea